DavesCodeMusings/ftpdlite/README.md

 * htpasswd-style credentials are automatically assigned to gid 65534.
 So no write access.
 * Some commands, like `site kick` and `site reboot`, are only authorized for privileged accounts (group id 0).
 * The Unix-style GECOS, home, and login shell fields are just place holders.
 They have no effect on anything.
-* Password encryption is not supported... yet.
+* Hashed passwords can be used, but they are not in standard Unix format.
+See [sha256aes.py](https://github.com/DavesCodeMusings/ftpdlite/blob/main/sha256aes.py) for details.

 ### Start Your FTP Server
 Boot your microcontroller and point your FTP client to port 21.